Master in Design for Distributed Innovation

 • LANGUAGE: English.

-• PRICE: 12.000 EUR.
+• TUITION FEE: 12.000 EUR.

-• Fully Accredited by European Standards
+• Fully Accredited by European Standards.

 Admission Requirements: Bachelor or higher degree in Industrial Design, Product Design, Architecture and Urban Design, Graphic Design, Interaction Design, Computer Science, Engineering (Mechanical, Chemical, Product, Material), Sociology, Anthropology, Economy, and other related professions.